A Well-Trained Stray

 A Well-Trained Stray (كلب بلدي مدرب ʿKālb Bālādy Mudārab) is a novel by Muhammad Aladdin, an Egyptian author.

-Published in Arabic in 2014, the book, ostensibly set in 2013 after the time of the 2013 Egyptian coup d'état, is a Picaresque novel.
-The book is a scathing, minimalistic portrayal of a modern generation in Egyptian society during the 1990s.
-The locale of the novel is several unnamed lower and middle middle class areas in Cairo.
+The book was publishedin Arabic in 2014.
+The book, set in 2013 after the 2013 Egyptian coup d'état, is a Picaresque novel.
+The book is a scathing, minimalistic portrayal of the modern generation in Egyptian society during the 1990s.
+The novel is set in several unnamed lower and middle class areas in Cairo.
 The novel also reflects on the porn industry and its impact on modern Egyptian society, referencing porn stars such as Jenna Jameson and Sunny Leone among others.

-A Well-Trained Stray has a warm reception upon its publication critically or commercially; after all, it has "A fresh sophisticated structure" as Akhbar Al-Adab called it, and it is "a renovation on the linguistic, theoretical, and artistic levels" as the notable Egyptian critic Amani Fouad described it.
-Hasan Marouf, a young critic, described it being, "monitoring with witty and ironic drive a whole generation."
-It is also "a witty novel on critique the state and the intelligentsia" as the notable Egyptian Tahrir newspaper called it, and it is "generates vertigo in the reader's mind, without being direct or loud," as described by the critique of the prolific Lebanese Newspaper An Nahar, on May 14, 2014.
+A Well-Trained Stray had a warm reception upon its publication critically or commercially.
+"A fresh sophisticated structure" as Akhbar Al-Adab called it, and it is "a renovation on the linguistic, theoretical, and artistic levels" as the notable Egyptian critic Amani Fouad described it.
+Hasan Marouf, described it being, "monitoring with witty and ironic drive a whole generation."
+It is also "a witty novel on critique the state and the intelligentsia" as the notable Egyptian Tahrir newspaper called it, another review stating it "generates confusion in the reader's mind, without being direct or loud," as described by the critique of the prolific Lebanese Newspaper An Nahar.
+On May 14, 2014.

-The novel was translated and published in Italian in 2016, by Il Sirente, presented in Turin international book fair, after a wide warm reception by major Italian publications, Il fatto quotidiano, Il Manifesto, L'Esspresso, among many others, which ran critique of the novel or interviews with the author.
+The novel was translated and published in Italian in 2016, by Il Sirente, it was presented in Turin international book fair, after a wide warm reception by major Italian publications.
+Il fatto quotidiano, Il Manifesto, L'Esspresso, among many others, ran critiques of the novel or interviews with the author.